Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Introduction

-In comparison with~\cite{DobzinskiFK11}, which is the work most closely-related to ours, our reduction from robust-BIC mechanism design to the algorithmic \cm problem is stronger than the reduction in~\cite{DobzinskiFK11} in two ways.
-First, for single-dimensional settings, it applies even with LP-relative {\em approximation algorithms}, and the approximation algorithm is required to work only for ``proper inputs'' with nonnegative costs.
-(Note that whereas for packing problems, allowing negative-value inputs can be benign, this can change the character of a covering problem considerably; in particular, the standard notion of approximation becomes meaningless since the optimum could be negative.)
+In comparison with the reduction in~\cite{DobzinskiFK11}, which is the work most closely-related to ours, our reduction from support-based-IC mechanism design to the algorithmic \cm problem is stronger in the following sense.
+For single-dimensional settings, it applies even with LP-relative {\em approximation algorithms}, and the approximation algorithm is required to work only for ``proper inputs'' with nonnegative costs.
+(Note that whereas for packing problems, allowing negative-value inputs can be benign, this can change the character of a covering problem considerably.)
 In contrast, Dobzinski et al.~\cite{DobzinskiFK11} require an exact algorithm for the analogous social-welfare-maximization (SWM) problem.

-Second, our reduction also applies to multidimensional settings with additive types (see Section~\ref{prelim}), albeit we now require an exact algorithm for the \cm problem.
+\paragraph{Differences with respect to packing problems.} At a high level, our method of writing an LP for the underlying mechanism-design problem and solving it given an algorithm for an associated algorithmic problem is similar to the procedure in Dobzinski et al.~\cite{DobzinskiFK11}.
+However, we encounter three distinct sources of difficulty when dealing with covering problems vis-a-vis packing problems.